bigjosh/OneWireNoResistor/README.md

 OneWireNoResistor
 =================

+### This branch is for the ESP8266 and was contributed by Antoine

 A slight update of the popular Arduino 1-wire library that...

 1) Eliminates the need for the extra pull-up resistor (the big show)